 A gift for Henry James

-Once settled into Baker’s for the winter, on Oct.
-7, 1887, Louis wrote his first letter from Saranac to his friend in England: “My dear Henry James, This is to say that First, the voyage was a huge success…sixteen days at sea with a cargo of hay, matches, stallions, and monkeys (zoo animals were the main cargo) and a ship that rolled like God Almighty …” RLS wrote more than one letter to James from Saranac.
-In one on Nov.
-20, Louis told him “how our family has been employed.
-In the silence of the snow, the afternoon lamp has lighted an eager fireside group; my mother reading, Fanny, Lloyd and I devoted listeners; and the work was really one of the best works I ever head; and its author is to be praised and honored …” Roderick Hudson is the name of the novel and Henry James wrote it.
-“My dear Henry, it is very spirited and very noble, too…this letter is not from me to you; it is from a reader of R.H. to the author of the same, and has nothing to say but thank you.”
+Once settled into Baker’s for the winter, Louis wrote his first letter from Saranac to his friend in England: “My dear Henry James, This is to say that First, the voyage was a huge success … sixteen days at sea with a cargo of hay, matches, stallions, and monkeys (zoo animals were the main cargo) and a ship that rolled like God Almighty …” RLS wrote more than one letter to James from Saranac.
+On Nov.
+20, Louis told him, “how are family has been employed.
+In the silence of the snow, the afternoon lamp has lighted an eager fireside group; my mother reading, Fanny, Lloyd and I devoted listeners; and the work was really one of the best works I ever read; and its author is to be praised and honored …” Roderick Hudson is the name of the novel and Henry James wrote it.
+“My dear Henry, it is very spirited and very noble, too … this letter is not from me to you; it is from a reader of R.H. to the author of the same, and has nothing to say but thank you.”

 Nobody knows who took the photograph of RLS at Baker’s that became a newspaper story in 1948 but we do know who delivered it to its intendee, Henry James.
-That was Sam McClure, an American publisher who made three journeys from N.Y.C. to Saranac in that fall and winter of 1887-88.
-His intention had been to just talk business with the top star of the day but, like others, McClure would fall under the spell of this “sprit intense and rare” and when he started up his own McClure’s Magazine, he made sure to feature articles about Robert Louis Stevenson, the extraordinary man who could write, too.
+That was Sam McClure, an American publisher who made several journeys from New York City to Saranac in the fall and winter of 1887-88.
+His intention had been to just talk business with the top star of the day but, like others, McClure would fall under the spell of this “spirit intense and rare” and when he started up his own McClure’s Magazine, he made sure to feature articles by Robert Louis Stevenson, this extraordinary man who could write, too.

-When McClure made a business trip to England in March, 1888, he took with him letters and gifts from RLS to deliver in person to various members of the latter’s set, including Henry James.
-Much to his surprise, he “found that most of Stevenson’s set was very much annoyed by the attention he was receiving in America, a most extraordinary spirit of hostility and jealousy.
-They were resentful of the fact that Stevenson was recognized more fully, more immediately and more understandingly in America than in England at the time … And personally, I was the very essence of what was most undesirable in Americanism — I was the limit — an American editor … They had all believed at that time that every American was ignorant–that Stevenson deserved great praise and high consideration for his efforts” but that his “London friends agreed that he was a much overrated man.”
+When McClure made a business trip to England in March 1888, he took with him letters and gifts from RLS to deliver in person to various members of the latter’s set, including Henry James.
+Much to his surprise, he said he “found that most of Stevenson’s set was very much annoyed by the attention he was receiving in America, a most extraordinary spirit of hostility an jealousy.
+They were resentful of the fact that Stevenson was recognized more fully, more immediately and more understandingly in America than in England at the time … And personally, I was the very essence of what was most undesirable in Americanism — I was the limit — an American editor … they had all believed at that time that every American was ignorant — that Stevenson deserved great praise and high consideration for his efforts” but that his “London friends agreed that he was a much overrated man.”

-“One man had just a heartful of love, friendliness and understanding of Stevenson and that was Henry James and there I had one of the most marvelous visits.
+McClure went on to say, “One man had just a heartful of love, friendliness and understanding of Stevenson and that was Henry James and there I had one of the most marvelous visits.
 He was Stevenson’s admirer.
 His interest in Stevenson’s health, his works, his plans for the future was wholly affectionate, wholly disinterested … Henry James was Stevenson’s friend and well-wisher.
-His loyal, generous feeling I have never forgotten.”
+His loyal generous feeling I have never forgotten.”

 Robert Louis Stevenson and Henry James kept in touch.
 They had started out as pen pals and finished up that way with their last letters travelling half-way around the world.
 When news of Stevenson’s death reached Britain in 1894, it sent a shock wave through the whole nation but for his friends it was much worse.
 The effect Stevenson had made on his contemporaries can’t be overstated and Henry James spoke for them all in a letter to Sir Edmund Gosse, mutual friend, fellow writer and another future British Representative of the Stevenson Society in Saranac Lake:

-Today, after 130 years, the autographed photograph in the gilted porcelain frame, a gift for Henry James, is back after two trans-Atlantic trips, and can be still seen in the room where it was taken with the bed RLS was in, in the picture, still in the room.
+Today, after 135 years, the autographed photograph in the gilted porcelain frame, a gift for Henry James, is back after two trans-Atlantic trips, and can still be seen in the room where it was taken with the bed RLS was in, in the picture, still in the room.